AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    ```

-   The textfield for the Message will be saved to a property named `message` and that the numberfield for the Duration will be saved to a property named `duration`.
+   The text field for the Message is saved to a property named `message` and that the number field for the Duration is saved to a property named `duration`.
 These two properties are both referenced in `/apps/weretail-run/components/content/helloworld/production.html` by HTL as `${properties.message}` and `${properties.duration}`.

    ![Hello World - completed dialog](assets/2018-04-29_at_5_21pm.png)